-- 2. Faculty fact sheets for program director and major didactic faculty with continuing education documentation. - 3.
-Identification of clinical liaison and credentials on Clinical Faculty Fact Sheets for each clinical affiliate.
-Note: separate Faculty Fact Sheets are not required for Clinical Liaisons. - 4.
-List of members of the Advisory Committee with titles/roles.
-Often minutes are submitted with a list of attendees, but a complete list of current members is missing. - 5.
-There may not be three years of meeting minutes available.
-While this was part of the recommendations found in the Compliance Guide, it is not required by the Standard. - 6.
-An Education Coordinator is required only for HLT, HT and PathA.
-Some institutions may use this title internally to identify a member of the staff or faculty who assists in clinical placement.
+- Proof of program director approval from NAACLS. - Faculty/Instructor Didactic Fact Sheet for program director and major didactic faculty with continuing education documentation. - Identification of clinical liaison and credentials on Clinical/Applied Learning Experiences Affiliate Facility Fact Sheet for each clinical affiliate.
+Note: separate facility fact sheets are not required for clinical/applied learning experiences liaisons. - List of members of the advisory committee with titles/roles.
+Often minutes are submitted with a list of attendees, but a complete list of current members is missing. - There may not be three years of meeting minutes available.
+While this was part of the recommendations found in the Standards Compliance Guide, it is not required by the Standard. - An education coordinator is required only for HLT, HT, MLM and Path A. Some institutions may use this title internally to identify a member of the staff or faculty who assists in clinical placement.
 But in this case, it is not a NAACLS requirement and should not be evaluated against this Standard.